-The equipment outlined in the bylaws of 7.2.5 below is mandatory at Championships and Games Tournaments, and is recommended for other important tournaments.
+The equipment outlined in the bylaws below is mandatory at Championships and Games Tournaments, and is recommended for other important tournaments.
+The FITA Executive Committee or its designee has the authority to control the design of what may be on the Field of Play.

-- 7.2.5.1 Registration numbers to be worn by each competitor. - 7.2.5.2 A device to indicate the order of shooting; e.g. A B C; C A B; B C A; etc. or AB/CD, CD/AB etc. if the competitors do not all shoot at the same time.
-The letters will be large enough to be read by all competitors from their respective shooting positions.
-Two or more these devices may be needed. - 7.2.5.3 One large scoreboard for progressive totals after each end, for at least the first eight women and first eight men and which indicate the scores for the qualification cut. - 7.2.5.4 The large scoreboard may be supplemented by displaying the progressive scores of all competitors after each end. - 7.2.5.5 In the Olympic Round Elimination and Finals Round a name plate carrying the competitor's back number in the individual events, or the officially recognized three (3) letters denoting the Member Association in the team events, will be displayed at each target butt next to the scoring device, with letters or figures at least 25cm tall. - 7.2.5.6 In the Olympic Round Elimination Round a flip-score device for three (3) or four (4) figures will be displayed below each butt; the figures (four for teams) will be at least 25cm tall.
-This will make the updating of the scoreboard optional.
+- 7.2.5.1 Back numbers must be worn by each athlete. - 7.2.5.2 A device to indicate the order of shooting; e.g. AB/CD, CD/AB etc. if the athletes do not all shoot at the same time.
+The letters will be large enough to be read by all athletes from their respective shooting positions. - 7.2.5.3 A scoreboard for cumulative totals after each end, for at least the first five athletes of each category and the scores for the qualification cut. - 7.2.5.4 In the Olympic Round a name plate carrying the athlete's back number or name in the individual events, or the officially recognized three (3) letters denoting the Member Association in the team events, will be displayed at each target butt next to the scoring device.
+The letters or figures must be at least 25cm tall. - 7.2.5.5 In the Olympic Round Elimination Round a flip-score device to show three (3) digits will be displayed below each butt.
+The figures will be at least 25cm tall.

-- 7.2.5.7 In the Olympic Round Finals Round, there will be one remotely-operated scoreboard at each target butt, one for each competitor (or team), with spaces for the scores of three (3) individual arrows and a 3-figure running total score for each match.
-There must also be provision for the competitor's name and country, or the country in the team competition. - 7.2.5.8 Blinds for the Finals Rounds will be placed near the butts.
-They will be used by Judges, scorers, and competitors' agents. - 7.2.5.9 Flags, or some other suitable device, so that scorers at the target line, and competitors at the shooting line, can call for a Judge. - 7.2.5.10 Wind flags, of any light material and colour easily visible (such as yellow) to serve as wind indicators, will be placed above the center of each butt.
+- 7.2.5.6 In the Olympic Round Finals Round, there will be one remotelyoperated scoreboard at each target butt, one for each athlete (or team), with spaces for the scores of three (3) individual arrows and a 3-figure running total score for each match.
+There must also be provision for the athlete's name and country, or the country in the team competition. - 7.2.5.7 Blinds for use in the Finals Rounds will be placed near the butts.
+They will be used by Judges, scorers, and athletes' agents. - 7.2.5.8 Wind flags, of any light material and easily visible colour (such as yellow) to serve as wind indicators, will be placed above the center of each butt.
 They will be placed 40cm above the butt or the target number, whichever is higher.
-The flags will not be more than 30cm and not less than 25cm in any dimension. - 7.2.5.11 Windsocks will be used on the competition field where circumstances are appropriate. - 7.2.5.12 A raised platform with seating facilities for the Director of Shooting. - 7.2.5.13 Loudspeaker equipment.
-This is recommended at large tournaments.
-Equipment such as Field Telephones, "walkie-talkies" and the like.
-Are most useful for communication between officials - 7.2.5.14 Sufficient chairs or benches behind the waiting line for all competitors, Team Captains, Judges and other officials. - 7.2.5.15 A Tournament Delay Signal consisting of a red flashing light may be used on the shooting field by the Director of Shooting in case of equipment failure, rebounding arrow, problem at target butt, etc. This device may be incorporated in the red time control lights or be a separate fitting placed near them. - 7.2.5.16 A score board or some other such device with the competitor's name and/ or target number (1A, 1B, lC or simply A, B, C and adding D if there are four competitors per target butt, etc.) may replace the name plate and the flip score device for displaying progressive total scores after each end.
-When this device is being used, it will be placed on the ground below each butt.
-It must be pegged or fixed securely to prevent movement by wind.
-It will be changed by the appointed scorer, aided by the competitors on that target butt, after the arrows have been scored and drawn, and before they leave the target butt. - 7.2.5.17 An automatic scoring systems may only be used in the Finals Rounds. - 7.2.5.18A small diameter television camera may be installed in the center of the butt / target face.
+The flags will measure not more than 30cm and not less than 25cm in any dimension. - 7.2.5.9 Windsocks on both sides of the field and one in the middle when there is a split between the two sides.
+The windsocks are to be placed between 2.5 and 3.5 meters above the ground. - 7.2.5.10 A raised platform with seating facilities for the Director of Shooting. - 7.2.5.11 An audio system and wireless radios - 7.2.5.12 On shooting fields other than the Final Field or Finals area of the main field, a sufficient numbers of chairs or benches placed behind the waiting line for all athletes, Team Captains, coaches and other officials.